 Our vision is that every K-12 student in the auditorium's service region will attend a Horizon's performance and participate in an outreach event each school year.
 Young Auditorium's Horizons program will serve as a model professional development provider for arts in education.

 The Horizons School Matinee Series and arts education outreach programming is funded cooperatively by the University of Wisconsin-Whitewater, participating schools, grants from the Wisconsin Arts Board, Dorothy Remp Elmer Children's Arts Outreach Endowment, and a partnership with the National Endowment for the Arts and the John F. Kennedy Center for the Performing Arts, in addition to various public and private institutions.
 Young Auditorium is a non-profit organization under Section 115 of the Internal Revenue Code.

 John F. Kennedy Center Partners in Education ProgramThe Young Auditorium and School District of Janesville are members of the Partners in Education program of the John F. Kennedy Center for the Performing Arts Washington, D.C.
 Selected because of their demonstrated commitment to the improvement of education in and through the arts, the Partnership Team participates in collaborative efforts to make the arts integral to education.
 Professional development workshops and courses are offered in arts integration throughout the school year.
-Please explore our website for a complete listing of professional development opportunities for the 2012-2013 school year.
+Please explore our website for a complete listing of professional development opportunities.